northland-hackathon-banner.jpg

 Is this remote or in person?

-Northland Hackathon is remote-based event as Minnesota is a big state!
+Northland Hackathon is remote-based event!

 How much does it cost?